bigwiv/Biopython-cn/chr11.rst

     >>> parent_entity = child_entity.get_parent()

 At all levels of the SMCRA hierarchy, you can also extract a *full id*.
-The full id is a tuple containing all id°Øs starting from the top object (Structure) down to the current object.
+The full id is a tuple containing all id‚Äôs starting from the top object (Structure) down to the current object.
 A full id for a Residue object e.g. is something like: